Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Additional information on Sinkhorn K-Means.

-} where $H(p) = -\sum_{i,j} p_{i,j} \log p_{i,j}$ is the entropy of the assignments, and $\gamma \geq 0 $ is a parameter tuning the entropy penalty term. \end{itemize}
+where $H(p) = -\sum_{i,j} p_{i,j} \log p_{i,j}$ is the entropy of the assignments, and $\gamma \geq 0 $ is a parameter tuning the entropy penalty term. \end{itemize}

-\textbf{Sinkhorn vs. Regular K-Means.} The first difference is that K-Means only allows hard assignments $p_{i,j} \in \lbrace 0,\frac 1 N \rbrace$, that is, each point $x_i$ is assigned to exactly one cluster $c_j$.
+\paragraph{Differences between Sinkhorn vs. Regular K-Means.} The first difference is that K-Means only allows hard assignments $p_{i,j} \in \lbrace 0,\frac 1 N \rbrace$, that is, each point $x_i$ is assigned to exactly one cluster $c_j$.
 On the contrary, the Sinkhorn K-Means formulation allows soft assignments $p_{i,j} \in [0,\frac 1 N]$, but with the additional constraint that the clusters have to be balanced, i.e., the same amount of points are soft-assigned to each cluster $\sum_i p_{i,j} = \frac{1}{K}$.
 The second difference is the penalty term $-\gamma H(p)$ which encourages solutions of high-entropy, i.e., points will tend to be assigned more uniformly over clusters, and clusters more uniformly over points.
-Adding entropy-regularization allows us to compute $p_{i,j}$ very efficiently using the work of~\citet{cuturi2013sinkhorn}, as explained in the next paragraph.
-Beyond computational reasons, we will see in the next section that the entropy-term is necessary in order to calibrate the meta-training and meta-evaluation phases of Centroid Networks.
+Adding entropy-regularization allows us to compute $p_{i,j}$ very efficiently using the work of~\citet{cuturi2013sinkhorn}.
 Note that removing the balancing constraint $\sum_i p_{i,j} = \frac{1}{K}$ in the Sinkhorn K-Means objective would yield a regularized K-Means objective with coordinate update steps identical to EM in a mixture of Gaussians (with $p_{i,j}$ updated using softmax conditionals).